8 Ways to Attract Wellness Clients on Social Media!

 My last client of the day emerged from the treatment room and we booked her next appointment.
-As she was leaving, she turned and said, “By the way, your story on Facebook this week was so funny!
+As she was leaving, she turned and said, “By the way, your Facebook post the other day was so funny!
 And it reminded me to call you!”

 Social media is all about keeping your clients and followers engaged and entertained.
 Growing your list of subscribers is the primary goal – and relationship-building is the best way to accomplish this.
 Connect with potential clients by sharing helpful, relevant information.

 Information on social media has a short shelf life!
 Sometimes it seems I’ve barely finished one post and it’s already time for the next one!

 Are you a drive-by poster?
 You have 30 minutes before your next appointment, so you quickly post 10 Facebook updates in a row!
 That’s a haphazard way to build the crucial know-like-trust factor.
 Consistency is the key to building that relationship with your social media readers.

 People have a wide variety of favorite social media sites, but for wellness clients, Facebook is the most populated site.
 So in the interests of space and time here, we focus on steps for Facebook.
 Exactly how do you keep reader interest high while running your practice and managing your life?